JBVK/AWSAlertValidation/Lambda/LogAlarm/README.md

 aws lambda invoke --function-name <function_name> outfile
 ```

 Replace `<function_name>` with the name of the Lambda function created by Terraform.
-This will invoke the function and write the log line to the logs making the logalert to trigger.
+This will invoke the function and write the log line to the logs making the logalarm to trigger.

 ## License